jreboqui/BookStore-Cashier/README.md

 ---Edit 1

 Most of the functions are now working except some parts of the reports.
 We use linear search to check for a book in the database for now, later we'll use binary search.
 Right now you can add books in an array data structure but I will change it to a better one.
 I'm moving into making book classes to hold book information on the next two updates.

+--Edit 2 10/21/206
+Added the reports functionality: generates a report based on the user selection. report can be by cost, by sale value, or by date added. to sort the books, I implemented a simple selection sort.